smithy-lang/smithy-python/codegen/README.md

 The code generator uses the [gradle](https://gradle.org) build system, accessed via the gradle wrapper `gradlew`.
 To build the generator, simply run `./gradlew clean build`.
-Alternatively, run `make smithy-build` from the repo root.
+Alternatively, run `make build-java` from the repo root.
+Builds check formatting without modifying source.
+Run `make format-java` from the repo root to apply Java and Gradle formatting, and run `make check-java` to check formatting explicitly.
 To run the protocol tests, run `make test-protocols`.

 **WARNING: All interfaces are subject to change.**